LLNL/scr/doc/rst/users/integration.rst

     return 0;
   }

+First, as noted in change #0,
+include the SCR header in any source file where SCR calls are added.

-First, as shown in change #1,
+As shown in change #1,
 one must call :code:`SCR_Init()` to initialize the SCR library before it can be used.
 SCR uses MPI, so SCR must be initialized after MPI has been initialized.
 Internally, SCR duplicates :code:`MPI_COMM_WORLD` during :code:`SCR_Init`,